The geometry of antisymplectic involutions, I

 \begin{proof} The involution is antisymplectic because it preserves the fibers of the Lagrangian fibration $\pi$ and it acts as $(-1)$ on the $H^1$ of a smooth fiber of $\pi$.
-Since the decomposition into $H^2(\tau)$-eigenspaces is independent of $(S,h)$, we may assume that $\NS(S)=\Z \cdot h$ and hence
+Since the decomposition into $H^2(\tau)$-invariant and invariant sublattices is independent of $(S,h)$, we may assume that $\NS(S)=\Z \cdot h$ and hence

 Since $\NS(M_h(v))^{\bot}$ is an irreducible Hodge structure containing $H^{2,0}(M_h(v))$, and $\tau$ is antisymplectic, it follows that